Amit Shah to hold meeting with Bengal BJP unit amid ongoing tussle

 Party sources said on Tuesday that State BJP president Dilip Ghosh and senior leader Mukul Roy will take part in the meeting which will discuss organizational issues and the upcoming party organisational elections in the State.

-Mr. Ghosh said the meeting is a routine one and denied that there would be discussions on his differences with Mr. Roy.
+Ghosh said the meeting is a routine one and denied that there would be discussions on his differences with Mukul Roy.

 "Every two months we have such meetings on organizational progress in the State.
 All the organizational issues will be discussed".

-But State BJP sources said the differences between Mr. Roy and Mr. Ghosh will be discussed during the meeting.
+But State BJP sources said the differences between Mukul Roy and Dilip Ghosh will be discussed during the meeting.

 The differences between the two leaders came out in the open over the induction of former Kolkata Mayor Sovan Chatterjee and his friend Baisakhi Banerjee on August 14 at the BJP headquarters in Delhi.